10 survival patterns caused from narcissistic parents

 These feelings come from the controlling and dominating nature of these parents.

 As a child, I felt like my emotions didn’t matter.
 There was a lack of support and validation.
 This made it hard to form healthy relationships as an adult.
 Many of us struggle with low self-esteem because of this upbringing.
+Also a feeling of being robbed of a normal life can arise after this traumatic experience.

 A constant need to please others develops too, leading to codependency in our lives later on.
 The absence of emotional care creates confusion between reality and imagination for many kids raised in these families.